ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

 ```
 Note:
 You can set the ego car’s end point by clicking on the “Add Route Point” icon in the lower right corner of the map.
 Described in the General Action tools section.
-Please note that the first version of the Scenario Editor does support the creation of multiple route points for the ego car.
 ```

 Once you have placed the Ego car's end point on the map, The end point coordinates will then appear on the right-hand attribute's window.
 You can drag the end point flag to change the ego car’s end point location.
 The “End point” coordinates will be automatically updated accordingly.